-- T3.22.10 Dynamic testing (sled, pendulum, drop tower, etc.) of the impact attenuator may only be done at a dedicated test facility.
+T3.22.10 Dynamic testing (sled, pendulum, drop tower, etc.) of the impact attenuator may only be done at a dedicated test facility.
 The test facility may be part of the University but must be be supervised by professional staff or University faculty.
 Teams are not allowed to construct their own dynamic test apparatus.

-Quasi-static testing may be performed by teams using their universities facilities/equipment, but teams are advised to exercise due care when performing all tests. - T3.22.11 Standard Attenuator An officially approved impact attenuator test has to done, and calculation of the test has to be submitted by the team.
+T3.22.11 Standard Attenuator -